Give traditional deviled eggs a fun twist and try these deviled quail eggs for the perfect bite-sized holiday appetizer.

-Deviled eggs are super popular in the United States, but not only there.
-In France, they are called œuf mimosa, – Of course, french make things sounds always more romantic.
+In France, they are called œuf mimosa, - of course, french makes things sound always more romantic!

 In Sweden, the deviled egg is a traditional dish on the Easter Smörgåsbord, where the yolk is mixed with caviar, sour cream, optionally chopped red onion, and decorated with chives or dill and a piece of anchovy.

-You can really get creative with this recipe, your favorite ingredients and seasonings give you endless possibilities!
+You can really get creative with this recipe, your favourite ingredients and seasonings give you endless possibilities!
 So if you're looking for something different, check out these pretty fabulous deviled egg variations.

 If you are a fan of crispy bacon or pancetta,( and I would say Parma ham also!), you can of course add some.

-I made these Deviled Quail Eggs recently for my birthday party and disappeared within seconds, so quickly I couldn’t even taste one.
-So, make sure you learn from my mistakes and cook up a huge batch of these festive and delicious bites.
+I made these Deviled Quail Eggs recently for my birthday party and they disappeared within seconds!
+So, make a huge batch of these festive and delicious bites!

-- Put the eggs in a pot filled with cold water, cover with a lid and bring to a boil.
+- Place the eggs in a pot filled with cold water, cover with a lid and bring to a boil.

 - Turn the heat off and let the eggs sit for 2 mins.

-- Drain and cool under cold running water, then peel them.
+- Drain them and cool under cold running water, then carefully peel them.

 - Cut each egg in half.
 Carefully scoop all the egg yolks out and place them in a bowl.
-Line the egg whites , ready to be filled.
+Line the egg whites on a servind board, ready to be filled.

-- In the egg yolks bowl, mix in sour cream, mustard, paprika, salt&pepper to taste.
+- In the bowl with the egg yolks, add in the mayonnaise, sour cream, mustard, paprika, salt and pepper to taste.
 Stir until well combined.

 - Transfer the mixture into a piping bag and fill each quail egg.
 Refrigerate until ready to serve.

-- With the help of a cookie cutter, shape the bread into rounds.
-Heat a skillet and toast the bread until crisp on both sides.
+- With the help of a cookie cutter, cut the bread into rounds.
+Heat a skillet and toast the bread rounds until crisp on both sides.